Club Español de Madrid: Early years

 Football was introduced to Madrid by the professors and students of the Institución Libre de Enseñanza.
 They included several Oxbridge graduates.
 In 1897 they founded Football Sky, a club that played on Sunday mornings in Moncloa.
-In 1900 a split within this club saw the emergence of a new club that would later become Madrid Foot-Ball Club and a new split in 1901 produced Club Español de Madrid.
+In 1900 a split within this club saw the emergence of a new club that would later become Madrid Foot-Ball Club and a new split in 1901 resulted in "Club Español de Madrid".
 However, the club's lifespan was cut short when it was forced to cancel its activities in the summer of 1903, remaining unknown if due to disagreements, slipt or members leaving to form other clubs.
 The club was refounded a few months later, in October 1903, by several players who had left Madrid FC to form their own club, among whom were the Giralt brothers (Mario, José and Armando) and Antonio Neyra, who become the first team captain of the club after its revival.

 1904 Copa del Rey

 In 1904 Club Español won the Campeonato Regional Centro, a regional league used as a qualifier for the 1904 Copa del Rey.
 However the subsequent competition, played in Madrid, ended in shambles.
-In the opening round Español de Madrid held Madrid-Moderno FC to a 5-5 draw.
+In the opening round Español de Madrid held Madrid-Moderno FC to a 5–5 draw.
 Both teams refused to play extra-time and a replay was arranged for the next day.
 However, Madrid-Moderno FC did not turn up and Español de Madrid were given a bye.
 In the semi-final, they played against Moncloa Football Club.
-With Club Español 1-0 up the game was abandoned following a serious injury to a Español de Madrid player, so they were declared winners and progressed to the final.
+With Club Español 1–0 up the game was abandoned following a serious injury to a Español de Madrid player, so they were declared winners and progressed to the final.
 Having tied one game and not completed the other, Athletic filed a complaint.
 Faced with this problem and unable to quickly solve the case, coupled with the rush of players from the Basque club to return to their occupations, the Madrid Association decided to award the cup to Athletic as defending champions.